Space-Terrestrial Integrated Internet of Things: Challenges and Opportunities: The Future IoT Network Architecture

 \section{The Future IoT Network Architecture}

-In the context of enabling access equity by bringing together satellite communication and IoT technologies, we propose the network architecture depicted in Fig~\ref{fig:architecture}.
+In the context of enabling access equity by bringing together satellite communication and IoT technologies, we propose the STEREO architecture, depicted in Fig~\ref{fig:architecture}.
 We claim that the future IoT networks have to take advantage of all available technologies by deploying and mixing both terrestrial and satellite networks.
 The decision of which specific technology to be deployed in a given area should be taken by accounting for the specificity of that geographical area, the availability of electrical power, and the density of end-devices.
-In this respect, we identified two possible deployment scenarios that can benefit from the Satellite-IoT paradigm.
+In this respect, besides the high accessibility in urban areas, we identified two possible deployment scenarios: \textit{indirect} and \textit{direct} satellite IoT.
 It is important to not see these different deployments as individual, but as interconnected networks belonging to the same global network.